sociomantic-tsunami/beaver/README.md

 `beaver dlang install` accepts arbitrary arguments that will be forwarded directly to the `beaver docker build` call.

+`beaver dlang make` by default (when invoked with no arguments) will the
+following:

-`beaver dlang make` by default runs the targets `test`, but you can override it by providing arguments.
-These arguments will be forwarded to `make` directly if provided.
-This command will **always** first run `make d2conv` if there is a D2 compiler specified (and there is no file `.D2-ready` that contains the string `ONLY`).
+1. `make d2conv` (if there is a D2 compiler specified and there is no file `.D2-ready` that contains the string `ONLY`).

+2. `make` (without arguments to build the default target).

+3. `make unittest` (and upload coverage reports to codecov, if any, using `beaver dlang codecov`, see *Codecov support* for more details).

+4. `make integrationtest`.

+When called with arguments, it will simply do one `make` call with those arguments, without calling `make d2conv` automatically (but setting all D-related environment variables appropriately).

 For example, to get verbose output for some PR for debugging reasons, you could use `beaver dlang make V=1 test`.

+If you want to set some variable but still get the default `make` sequence, you can simply export those variables via `BEAVER_DOCKER_VARS`.

+### Case 2

-To specify a version explicitly (case 2) you can use the same commands, but just specify the version in the `$DMD` variable:
+To specify a version explicitly you can use the same commands, but just specify the version in the `$DMD` variable:

 ```yml
 env: